San Diego City College: Governance

-San Diego City College is governed through a "shared governance" process where the college is headed by a President who acts as chief executive officer and is responsible for carrying out districtwide policies as directed by the District's Chancellor, as approved by the District's Board of Trustees.
+San Diego City College is governed through a "shared governance" process where the college is headed by a president who acts as chief executive officer and is responsible for carrying out districtwide policies as directed by the district's chancellor, as approved by the district's board of trustees.

 Within the college, shared governance activities involve faculty, students and staff in the development of solutions to key policy and college-related issues.
 The different governing bodies in the governance process assist in the communication of the nature and the necessities of college projects throughout the college community.
 The college's institutional governance is structured to promote a process of independent and critical thinking based on observation, questioning and research protocols.
 This governance process is participatory, meaning that all vested interest groups or individuals have the opportunity to voice opinions and in turn achieve decisions formulated based on the creativity of participating groups.

-The governing body will make recommendations, through the College President, to the District's Chancellor and the Board of Trustees.
+The governing body makes recommendations, through the college's president, to the district's chancellor and the board of trustees.

 Administration

-San Diego City College has four major governing components: the Executive Administration, an Academic Senate, an Associated Students Government and a Classified Senate.
-The college's administration is then represented in institutional governance through membership on the College Council, leadership of the schools, and representation on the President's Cabinet and other participatory governance committees.
+San Diego City College has four major governing components: the Executive Administration, an Academic Senate, an Associated Students Government, and a Classified Senate.
+The college's administration is then represented in institutional governance through membership on the College Council, leadership of the schools, and representation on the president's cabinet and other participatory governance committees.
 Governing bodies work together to carry out the responsibilities that fall within the college administration, including provision of educational programs, student support services, staff development, direct campus operations, and various ancillary functions.

 All administrative departments and operations are under the final authority of the President, who reports to the Chancellor.
 The Board of Trustees is the final level of authority for all functions outside the college and within the District.

 President

-The President serves as City College's chief executive officer and is responsible for carrying out policies as directed by the District's higher authority.
-The President also serves as the leader for the college and is also responsible for the day-to-day operations at the college and approving and carrying out college-wide policies as reached with the aid of college's governing bodies.
+The president serves as City College's chief executive officer and is responsible for carrying out policies as directed by the district's higher authority.
+The president also serves as the leader for the college and is also responsible for the day-to-day operations at the college and approving and carrying out college-wide policies as reached with the aid of college's governing bodies.